-Touring sound and/or lighting company employees are those that carry out work either at the factory or away from the factory directly in connection with the presentation of live performance and is designated by the employer as a tour employee.
-The only overtime penalty that such employees are entitled to under this Award is a 17.5% penalty averaging component for all purposes in the Award.
+Touring sound and/or lighting company employees are those that carry out work either at the factory or away from the factory directly in connection with the presentation of live performance and are designated by the employer as a tour employee.
+The only overtime penalty that such employees are entitled to under this Award is a 17.5% penalty averaging component for all purposes in the Award (instead of other loadings).